-The Andrew Wolstenholme 15 metre steel Cruising Barge, has a hull design based aesthetically on the lines of the Dutch Luxemotor Barges, but uses a double chine form to simplify construction.
+The Andrew Wolstenholme 15 metre and 19.95 metre steel Cruising Barge, has a hull design based aesthetically on the lines of the Dutch Luxemotor Barges, but uses a double chine form to simplify construction.
 This design uses a centre wheel house and a second helm position on the raised aft deck.

-We have recently built three of these Bespoke Cruising Barges, all with diverse layouts to complement the individual owners.
+We have recently built four of these Bespoke Cruising Barges, all with diverse layouts to complement the individual owners.
 This style of barge makes a fantastic live-aboard with the opportunity of two guest cabins with one en-suite together with the leading cabin and bathroom.
 A special feature of this bespoke barge is the fixed wheelhouse, which is, much more than just a well-equipped control centre for the helmsman.
 The wheelhouse can be featured for dining and socializing with either a wraparound seating area and a table or a L shaped seating with table.
 Both of these possibilities can be converted to a guest bed.

 The wheelhouse can be installed with a comprehensive range of of equipment, from VHF radios, engine displays, charter plotters and radar to auto pilot.
 These can be duplicated on the upper aft deck helmsman position.